BhuannaichFhirinn/barbero/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/your-username/compkit).
+Please open an issue or submit a pull request on [GitHub](https://github.com/your-username/barbero).

 ---

 ## License

-CompKit is licensed under the [MIT License](LICENSE).
+Barbero is licensed under the [MIT License](LICENSE).

 ---